gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

     <p><strong>Note:</strong> Your IdP(s) will first need to be configured before setting up the connection in GitKraken.</p>
 </div>

-While we do not assist in setting up with an identity provider, check out this [example IdP setup](/gitkraken-client/single-sign-on/#example-idp-setup-instructions) to see what this portion typically looks like.
+While we do not assist in setting up the identity provider, the [example IdP setup section](/gitkraken-client/single-sign-on/#example-identity-provider-idp-setup-instructions) gives step-by-step instructions for what this typically looks like.

 ### License Requirements